Jlope677/Network-File-Shares-and-Permissions-/File_Share_Permissions_Lab_README.md

 ---

 ## ✅ Conclusion

-This lab reinforced my understanding of **file share permissions** and **Active Directory group management**.
+This lab showed me how to control who can see, edit, or access shared folders in a Windows domain.
 I practiced:

-- Creating and sharing folders with different access levels.
+- Creating folders with different access levels (read, write, or no access).
-- Testing user vs. admin permissions.
+- Testing the difference between normal users and admins.
-- Implementing group-based security for controlled access.
+- Using groups (like ACCOUNTANTS) to give the right people access quickly.

-These skills are essential for **System Administrators**, especially when managing file servers and sensitive departmental data.
+These are the kinds of tasks **System Administrators** do every day to keep company files organized and secure.